groue/GRMustache/Guides/rendering_objects.md

 **What have we learnt here?**

-Not much.
 Let's say a handy technique.

 ### Dynamic partials, take 2: objects that "render themselves"